 Adult Sunday School Class: Our Adult Sunday School Class is in full swing on Sunday mornings at 8:45 a.m. in the Good Shepherd Room.
 We are currently involved in a Devotional Bible Study.
 Come on out and join us for a lively discussion!

-Bible Study: There is no Bible Study this Thursday, October 19th.
-Come on out and join us every Thursday at 6 p.m. in the parsonage for Bible Study.
-The group is currently studying the book of Exodus.
+Bible Study: Come on out and join us every Thursday at 6 p.m. in the parsonage for Bible Study.
+The group is currently studying the book of Luke.
 See the Bible Study Group page, accessible from the home page of our website, for more information.

 The Prayer Chain: The Prayer Chain has been reactivated.
 If you have someone who needs prayers, please email Jane Rodkey at firstname.lastname@example.org or call 410-984-0648.

 Mission Projects: An article in the August newsletter asked for suggestions on mission-type activities that we might offer as volunteer projects to interested folks in our congregation.
 These could be anything from helping struggling churches in our Association and Conference to reaching out to poor communities in Appalachia to responding to natural disasters and tragedies as they arise.
 The focus can be local, state, national, or international, so the sky is the limit.
 Below is a possible mission-type activity to be considered.